elistone/quick_quiz/README.md

-# quick_quiz
+# Quick Quiz
-Quick quiz is a vuejs version of www.speedquizzing.com - which allows hosting and running quiz's via a web browser
+Quick quiz is a vuejs version of www.speedquizzing.com - which allows hosting and running quiz's via a web browser.